SCHOOL BOARD INFORMATION

 Recipe for Reading

-Throughout the 2020-2021 school year, 40 students received intervention at Howard Elementary, and 65 students received intervention at Northwestern Elementary.
+Throughout the 2022-2023 school year, 14 students in Grades K-2 received intervention at Howard Elementary, and 8 students in Grades K-2 received intervention at Northwestern Elementary.